mediamotionag/contao-search-bundle/README.md

 > If you use contao 4.9 or higher, we recommend to use the [core implementation](https://docs.contao.org/dev/framework/search-indexing/) instead.

 This command let you build up your search index from console or a periodic cron job.
 This is especially useful, if you can't rebuild your search index from the contao backend.
+Pages that could not be indexed are logged into an huh_search log file in your log folder.

 ```
 Usage: